 Christine Brooke-Rose’s cosmopolitan background, experimental fictional techniques, and continental affiliations (both intellectual and professional) have made her a unique figure in late twentieth-century British literature.
 Her mature work, while never intended to be accessible to a mass audience, has garnered substantial critical acclaim and received in-depth scholarly treatment in recent years; it remains notable for its erudition, its up-to-date technological vocabulary, and its engagement with post-structuralist literary theory.
-She has enjoyed a prolific and varied career: she has published more than a dozen novels, a book of short stories (Go When You See the Green Man Walking, 1970), five books of literary theory …
+She has enjoyed a prolific and varied career: she has published more than a dozen novels, a book of short stories (Go When You See the Green Man Walking, 1970), five books of literary theory and …

-[http://www.litencyc.com/php/speople.php?rec=true&UID=588, accessed 30 June 2015.]
+[http://www.litencyc.com/php/speople.php?rec=true&UID=588, accessed 30 May 2017.]